 You can find the contact details of your Electoral Registration Officer (ERO) by entering your last UK postcode.

 Voting by Proxy

 Proxy is the best road to take if you are living overseas.
 Anyone can act as your proxy, as long as they are registered to vote.
 Your proxy can vote in person or by post.
-If your proxy votes at the same polling station as you would (e.g. neighbour in UK), ensure your proxy can vote in person - it is easier for them.
+If your proxy votes at the same polling station as you would (e.g. neighbour in UK), ensure your proxy can vote in person – it is easier for them.
 If you previously had made arrangements to have a postal vote, make sure you cancel them before applying for your proxy.

-Alternatively, if your proxy lives elsewhere they can vote by post from anywhere in the UK.
-Any proxy can vote for 2 people at the same election, or more if the extra people are close relatives.
-The proxy needs to fills in a form and it needs to be with the ERO at least 15 days before an election.
+Alternatively, your proxy can live elsewhere and they can vote by post from anywhere in the UK.
+Any proxy can vote for 2 people per constituency at the same election, or more if the extra people are close relatives.
+The proxy needs to fill in a form and it needs to be with the ERO at least 15 days before an election.

 The quickest way to deal with the paperwork is to do everything online.
 Anything that requires a signature can be printed, signed, scanned and returned electronically.
 If you don’t have these facilities at home there is probably a print shop near you that does.
 You can also photograph and send the signed form electronically.

-If you still want to vote by post, make sure you put a stamp on the return envelope, even if it is reply paid.
+If you still want to vote by post, make sure you put a stamp on the return envelope, even if it is reply paid, just to make sure.